AJolly/Parakeet-Writer/README.md

 --------------
 • If model download fails, check internet connection and try again
 • For GPU issues, ensure NVIDIA drivers are up to date
-• If transcription is slow, consider using CPU mode or smaller model
 • For permission errors, run as administrator
 • Check that no other applications are blocking microphone access